JakobGassauer/ATdIT_Group1/README.md

 ### Technologies used
+* Java
+* Maven
-Java, Maven, SQLite
+* SQLite

 ### Work method
-During our project, we worked in a agile SCRUM-method.
+During our project, we worked with an agile SCRUM-method.
 Therefore we used the [Kanban-Board](https://github.com/JakobGassauer/ATdIT_Group1/projects/1) of GitHub.